jmlepisto/clatter/README.md

 ### Selectable Features

-Clatter allows the user to pick the crypto primitives they wish to use via feature flags.
+Clatter allows user to pick the crypto primitives they wish to use via feature flags.
 Below is a table of all the configurable features supported by Clatter:

 | Feature flag              | Description                                       | Default   | Details                                       |